dy24703/PoW_Hardfork/README.md

 ## Miners with older specialized hardware
-Miners with hardware nearing obsolescence would benefit from a PoW change.
+Miners with hardware nearing obsolescence would likely benefit the most from a PoW change.
-This is because their competitors, would be damaged financially
+This is because their competitors would be damaged financially;
-(the best equipped competitors would be harmed the most) while they would not suffer financial loss.
+(the best equipped competitors would be harmed the most), while they would not suffer significant financial loss.

 ## Physical and administrative centralization of bitcoin
-If a great majority of the existing mining hardware is under the control of a few people, or is physically located in a small number of places, a PoW change could result in greater decentralization (a larger number of individuals with administrative control and a larger number of physical locations).
+If a great majority of the existing mining hardware is under the control of a few people, or is physically located in a small number of places, a PoW change could result in greater decentralization; i.e., (a larger number of individuals with administrative control and a larger number of physical locations).